 Eggs are nutritional powerhouses that can be part of any meal — add hard-boiled eggs to make a not-sad desk salad or bake savory vegetable frittatas, or use them to craft your favorite meat and cheese quiche.

 (Bonus: Pairing eggs with vegetables is a great way to get more veggies in before lunch.)

 Vegetarian Eggs Benedict: Tired of scrambled or over-easy eggs in the morning?
 This vegetarian dish uses a healthier version of hollandaise sauce combined with mushrooms and asparagus for a veggie-packed start to your day.

 Sheet Pan Sweet Potato Hash With Eggs: Garnished with cumin, chili, paprika and cilantro, this savory dish is perfect for breakfast, dinner, or anything in between.
-The combination of sweet potato chunks, over-easy eggs and beans creates a nutrient-packed, satisfying dish that will keep you satisfied for hours.
+The combination of sweet potato chunks, over-easy eggs, and beans creates a nutrient-packed, satisfying dish that will keep you satiated for hours.